Once the reserve of professional riders, power meters have gained significant traction across the recreational side of cycling in recent years.

 We tested seven power meters from leading brands through the first six months of 2021, and this list of the best power meters brings together the most reliable and user-friendly power meters we tested.

-Power meters from across the price spectrum have been included as well as different types, from crank-based power meters and spider-mounted power meters to pedal power meters.
+Products from across the price spectrum have been included as well as different power meter types, from crank-based power meters and spider-mounted power meters, to pedal power meters.

 We focused our testing on power meters that measure total power, rather than single-sided power meters, (which measure power output from one leg and double it to estimate total power) because these give the most accurate picture of your power output.